 If you’ve landed here hoping for a quick answer to what sounds like a simple question, we’re going to disappoint you.

 Patagonia is enormous.
-Covering the entire southern cone of South America, Patagonia is over a million square kilometres.
+Covering the entire southern cone of South America, Patagonia is over a million square kilometers.

-From Bariloche in the north to Ushuaia in the south is a distance of almost 1600 kilometres as the crow flies.
+From Bariloche in the north to Ushuaia in the south is almost 1600 kilometers as the crow flies.

-Finding the best time to visit Patagonia is completely dependant on what you want to do when you get there.
+Finding the best time to visit Patagonia is entirely dependant on what you want to do when you get there.

 This post will help find the best time to visit Patagonia for you.